Chart Color Schemes

 Residential development activity is lower than average in Douglas according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Douglas averaged approximately 5 new dwelling approvals per year over the past five financial years, totalling an estimated 28 homes.
+AreaSearch analysis of ABS building approval numbers shows Douglas averaged approximately 5 new dwelling approvals annually over the past five financial years, totalling an estimated 28 homes.
 No approvals have been recorded so far in FY-26.
-Between FY-21 and FY-25, an average of 6.6 people moved to the area for each dwelling built, indicating significant demand exceeding new supply, which typically leads to price growth and increased buyer competition.
-Developers focus on the premium market with high-end developments, as evidenced by an average construction value of $533,000 per dwelling.
+Between FY-21 and FY-25, an average of 6.6 people moved to the area per year for each dwelling built, indicating demand significantly exceeds new supply.
+Developers focus on the premium market, with new dwellings averaging $533,000.

 Frequently Asked Questions - Development